coconut-svsm/cocoon-tpm/README.md

 Rust workspace for developing a software TPM. **Work in progess!**

-Everything is `[no_std]` and has been developed with constrained execution environments in mind, in partiuclar with regard to stack usage.
+Everything, except for CLI helper utilities, is `[no_std]` and has been developed with constrained execution environments in mind, in partiuclar with regard to stack usage.

 ## Available crates
 * [`cocoon-tpm-utils-common`](utils-common/README.md) - Utilities used